Nawaf-Code/Explore-Data-Related-to-Bike-Share-Systems/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+### About me
+computer science student at kfu university intersted in data science, machine learning